SkeloGH/budget_bot/README.md

 4. Create a blank project.

-5. Paste the code below and save the project with whichever name you like.
+5. Paste the code inside `report_expenses.gs` and save the project with whichever name you like.

 6. Replace SOURCE_EMAIL value with the account created in (1), this is where we save the balance.